 There are many, many more, like VIPKID for tutors, Feastly for chefs and Fancy Hands for personal assistants, so shop around to find the right fit for what you have to offer.
 And when you find a platform that you want to sign up for, you will need to go through a thorough vetting process – some are more thorough than others – and possibly a background check.
 Most of the apps require a bank account so you can receive payment, so be prepared with that information as well.

 If credit is on your mind, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.